 Seasoning and variations

-Fish stock is made in many countries, and all have their special seasonings for it.
+Fish stock is made in many countries, and all have special seasonings.
 This recipe has typical Scandinavian spices for fish stock.
+Scandinavian flavor profile has dill, bay leaves, root vegetables and pepper.

-I like a little more flavorsome broth, so I add a tablespoon of ready green curry paste. -What a mix of flavors, but they go so well together.
+- A slightly more flavorsome broth, add a tablespoon of green curry paste. -What a mix of flavors, but they go so well together.

-To have delicious Thai spices in your broth, you can season it with lemongrass, kaffir lime leaves, ginger, some chili, and basil leaves.
+- To have delicious Thai spices in your broth, you can season it with lemongrass, kaffir lime leaves, ginger, some chili, and basil leaves.

-For a more Japanese-style broth like Dashi, use sea kelp to flavor.
+- For a more Japanese-style broth like Dashi, use sea kelp to flavor.
 You can use miso paste instead of salt.

-French-style broth (fumet de Poisson) is flavored with thyme, pepper, clove, parsley, onion, celery, and dry white wine.
+- French-style broth (fumet de Poisson) is flavored with thyme, pepper, clove, parsley, onion, celery, and dry white wine.
 It is used, for example, as a base for the bouillabaisse.

-How to use fish stock?
+How to use salmon stock?

 Storing